Alluxio/alluxio/docs/Mounting-and-Transparent-Naming.md

 ![mounting](./img/screenshot_mounting.png)

-By default, Tachyon namespace is mounted onto the directory specified by the `underfs.data.folder` property of Tachyon configuration; this directory identifies the "primary storage" for Tachyon.
+By default, Tachyon namespace is mounted onto the directory specified by the `tachyon.underfs.address` property of Tachyon configuration; this directory identifies the "primary storage" for Tachyon.
 In addition, users can use the mounting API to add new and remove existing data sources:

 ```java
 bool mount(String tachyonPath, String ufsPath);
 bool unmount(String tachyonPath);
 ```

-For example, the primary storage could be HDFS and contain user directories; the `Data` directory might be in turned stored in an S3 bucket, which is mounted to the Tachyon namespace through the `mount(tachyon://host:port/Data, s3://host/bucket)` invocation.
+For example, the primary storage could be HDFS and contains user directories; the `Data` directory might be stored in an S3 bucket, which is mounted to the Tachyon namespace through the `mount(tachyon://host:port/Data, s3://bucket/directory)` invocation.

 ## Example